Amended and Restated Corporate Governance Guidelines

 - Selection of Chairperson of the Board and Chief Executive Officer.
 The Board shall select its chairperson ("Chairperson") and the Company's Chief Executive Officer ("CEO") in any way it considers in the best interests of the Company.
 Therefore, the Board does not have a policy on whether the role of Chairperson and CEO should be separate or combined and, if it is to be separate, whether the Chairperson should be selected from the independent directors.

 Director Qualification Standards.
 The Board is responsible for reviewing the qualifications of potential director candidates to be nominated for election to the Board and selecting the director nominees for all directorships to be filled by the Board or by the shareholders at an annual or special meeting, subject to any obligations and procedures governing the nomination of directors to the Board that may be set forth in any stockholders agreement to which the Company is a party.
 The Board will conduct all necessary and appropriate inquiries into the backgrounds and qualifications of possible candidates.
-It is expected that the Board will consider (a) minimum individual qualifications, including strength of character, mature judgment, familiarity with the Company's business and industry, independence of thought and an ability to work collegially and (b) all other factors it considers appropriate, which may include age, gender and ethnic and racial background, existing commitments to other businesses, potential conflicts of interest with other pursuits, legal considerations such as antitrust issues, corporate governance background, various and relevant career experience, relevant technical skills, relevant business or government acumen, financial and accounting background, executive compensation background and the size, composition and combined expertise of the existing Board.
+It is expected that the Board will consider (a) minimum individual qualifications, including strength of character, mature judgment, familiarity with the Company's business and industry, independence of thought and an ability to work collegially and (b) all other factors it considers appropriate, which may include diversity, existing commitments to other businesses, potential conflicts of interest with other pursuits, legal considerations such as antitrust issues, corporate governance background, various and relevant career experience, relevant technical skills, relevant business or government acumen, financial and accounting background, executive compensation background and the size, composition and combined expertise of the existing Board.
 The Board should monitor the mix of specific experience, qualifications and skills of its directors in order to assure that the Board, as a whole, has the necessary tools to perform its oversight function effectively in light of the Company's business and structure.
 Stockholders may also nominate directors for election at the Company's annual stockholders meeting by following the provisions set forth in the Company's bylaws, whose qualifications the Board will consider.

 The Board will evaluate candidates for nomination to the Board, including those recommended by shareholders on a substantially similar basis as it considers other nominees.
 In that connection, the Board shall adopt procedures for the submission of recommendations by shareholders as it deems appropriate.